GAM-team/GAM/wiki/Users-Drive-Copy-Move.md

 * `parentid <DriveFolderID>` - The target folder is identified by `<DriveFolderID>` which must be writable by `<UserTypeEntity>`.
 * `parentname <DriveFolderName>` - A search is performed for a folder named `<DriveFolderName>` owned by `<UserTypeEntity>`.
 * `anyownerparentname <DriveFolderName>` - A search is performed for a folder named `<DriveFolderName>` owned by any user but must be writable by `<UserTypeEntity>`.
-* `teamdriveparentid <DriveFolderID>` - Shared Drive folder ID; when used alone, this indicates a specific Shared Drive folder.
+* `shareddriveparentid <DriveFolderID>` - Shared Drive folder ID; when used alone, this indicates a specific Shared Drive folder.
-* `teamdriveparent <SharedDriveName>` - Shared Drive name; when used alone, this indicates the root level of the Shared Drive.
+* `shareddriveparent <SharedDriveName>` - Shared Drive name; when used alone, this indicates the root level of the Shared Drive.
-* `teamdriveparentid <SharedDriveID> teamdriveparentname <DriveFolderName>` - A Shared Drive ID and a folder name  on that Shared Drive.
+* `shareddriveparentid <SharedDriveID> shareddriveparentname <DriveFolderName>` - A Shared Drive ID and a folder name  on that Shared Drive.
-* `teamdriveparent <SharedDriveName> teamdriveparentname <DriveFolderName>` - A Shared Drive name and a folder name on that Shared Drive.
+* `shareddriveparent <SharedDriveName> shareddriveparentname <DriveFolderName>` - A Shared Drive name and a folder name on that Shared Drive.
 * If none of the parent options are specified, the copied file/folder will be located in the source folder.

 ### Duplicate files